xlandscape/CascadeToxswa-Component/README.md

 #### MassLoadingSprayDrift

-The average drift deposition onto the surface of a water body.
 `MassLoadingSprayDrift` expects its values to be of type `ndarray`.
 The physical unit of the `MassLoadingSprayDrift` input values is `mg/m²`.
 Values have to refer to the `time/day, space/reach` scale.

 #### MolarMass

-The molar mass of the substance depositing at the water body surface.
 `MolarMass` expects its values to be of type `float`.
 The physical unit of the `MolarMass` input values is `g/mol`.
 Values have to refer to the `global` scale.

 #### SaturatedVapourPressure

-The saturated vapor pressure of the substance depositing at the water body surface.
 `SaturatedVapourPressure` expects its values to be of type `float`.
 The physical unit of the `SaturatedVapourPressure` input values is `Pa`.
 Values have to refer to the `global` scale.

 #### ReferenceTemperatureForSaturatedVapourPressure

-The temperature to which the value of the `SaturatedVaporPressure` applies.
 `ReferenceTemperatureForSaturatedVapourPressure` expects its values to be of type `float`.
 The physical unit of the `ReferenceTemperatureForSaturatedVapourPressure` input values is `°C`.
 Values have to refer to the `global` scale.

 #### MolarEnthalpyOfVaporization

-The molar vaporization enthalpy of the substance depositing at the water body surface.
 `MolarEnthalpyOfVaporization` expects its values to be of type `float`.
 The physical unit of the `MolarEnthalpyOfVaporization` input values is `kJ/mol`.
 Values have to refer to the `global` scale.

 #### SolubilityInWater

-The water solubility of the substance depositing at the water body surface.
 `SolubilityInWater` expects its values to be of type `float`.
 The physical unit of the `SolubilityInWater` input values is `mg/l`.
 Values have to refer to the `global` scale.

 #### ReferenceTemperatureForWaterSolubility

-The temperature to which the value of the `SolubilityInWater` applies.
 `ReferenceTemperatureForWaterSolubility` expects its values to be of type `float`.
 The physical unit of the `ReferenceTemperatureForWaterSolubility` input values is `°C`.
 Values have to refer to the `global` scale.

 #### MolarEnthalpyOfDissolution

-The molar dissolution enthalpy of the substance depositing at the water body surface.
 `MolarEnthalpyOfDissolution` expects its values to be of type `float`.
 The physical unit of the `MolarEnthalpyOfDissolution` input values is `kJ/mol`.
 Values have to refer to the `global` scale.

 #### DiffusionCoefficient

-The diffusion coefficient of the substance depositing at the water body surface.
 `DiffusionCoefficient` expects its values to be of type `float`.
 The physical unit of the `DiffusionCoefficient` input values is `m²/d`.
 Values have to refer to the `global` scale.

 #### ReferenceTemperatureForDiffusion

-The temperature to which the value of the `DiffusionCoefficient` applies.
 `ReferenceTemperatureForDiffusion` expects its values to be of type `float`.
 The physical unit of the `ReferenceTemperatureForDiffusion` input values is `°C`.
 Values have to refer to the `global` scale.

 #### HalfLifeTransformationInWater

-The half-life transformation time in water of the substance depositing at the water body  surface.
 `HalfLifeTransformationInWater` expects its values to be of type `float`.
 The physical unit of the `HalfLifeTransformationInWater` input values is `d`.
 Values have to refer to the `global` scale.

 #### TemperatureAtWhichHalfLifeInWaterWasMeasured

-The temperature to which the value of the `HalfLifeTransformationInWater` applies.
 `TemperatureAtWhichHalfLifeInWaterWasMeasured` expects its values to be of type `float`.
 The physical unit of the `TemperatureAtWhichHalfLifeInWaterWasMeasured` input values is `°C`.
 Values have to refer to the `global` scale.

 #### MolarActivationEnthalpyOfTransformationInWater

-The molar activation enthalpy relating to the transformation in water.
 `MolarActivationEnthalpyOfTransformationInWater` expects its values to be of type `float`.
 The physical unit of the `MolarActivationEnthalpyOfTransformationInWater` input values is `kJ/mol`.
 Values have to refer to the `global` scale.

 #### HalfLifeTransformationInSediment

-The half-life transformation time in sediment of the substance depositing at the water  body surface.
 `HalfLifeTransformationInSediment` expects its values to be of type `float`.
 The physical unit of the `HalfLifeTransformationInSediment` input values is `d`.
 Values have to refer to the `global` scale.

 #### TemperatureAtWhichHalfLifeInSedimentWasMeasured

-The temperature to which the value of the `HalfLifeTransformationInSediment` applies.
 `TemperatureAtWhichHalfLifeInSedimentWasMeasured` expects its values to be of type `float`.
 The physical unit of the `TemperatureAtWhichHalfLifeInSedimentWasMeasured` input values is `°C`.
 Values have to refer to the `global` scale.

 #### MolarActivationEnthalpyOfTransformationInSediment

-The molar activation enthalpy relating to the transformation in sediment.
 `MolarActivationEnthalpyOfTransformationInSediment` expects its values to be of type `float`.
 The physical unit of the `MolarActivationEnthalpyOfTransformationInSediment` input values is `kJ/mol`.
 Values have to refer to the `global` scale.

 #### CoefficientForEquilibriumAdsorptionInSediment

-The coefficient for equilibrium adsorption in sediment of the substance depositing at  the water body surface.
 `CoefficientForEquilibriumAdsorptionInSediment` expects its values to be of type `float`.
 The physical unit of the `CoefficientForEquilibriumAdsorptionInSediment` input values is `l/kg`.
 Values have to refer to the `global` scale.

 #### ReferenceConcentrationInLiquidPhaseInSediment

-The reference concentration of the deposited substance in the liquid phase of the  sediment .
 `ReferenceConcentrationInLiquidPhaseInSediment` expects its values to be of type `float`.
 The physical unit of the `ReferenceConcentrationInLiquidPhaseInSediment` input values is `mg/l`.
 Values have to refer to the `global` scale.

 #### FreundlichExponentInSediment

-The Freundlich exponent in sediment of the substance depositing at the water body  surface.
 `FreundlichExponentInSediment` expects its values to be of type `float`.
 The physical unit of the `FreundlichExponentInSediment` input values is `1`.
 Values have to refer to the `global` scale.

 #### CoefficientForEquilibriumAdsorptionOfSuspendedSoils

-The coefficient for equilibrium adsorption of suspended soils.
 `CoefficientForEquilibriumAdsorptionOfSuspendedSoils` expects its values to be of type `float`.
 The physical unit of the `CoefficientForEquilibriumAdsorptionOfSuspendedSoils` input values is `l/kg`.
 Values have to refer to the `global` scale.

 #### ReferenceConcentrationForSuspendedSoils

-The reference concentration for suspended soils.
 `ReferenceConcentrationForSuspendedSoils` expects its values to be of type `float`.
 The physical unit of the `ReferenceConcentrationForSuspendedSoils` input values is `mg/l`.
 Values have to refer to the `global` scale.

 #### FreundlichExponentForSuspendedSoils

-The Freundlich exponent for suspended particles.
 `FreundlichExponentForSuspendedSoils` expects its values to be of type `float`.
 The physical unit of the `FreundlichExponentForSuspendedSoils` input values is `1`.
 Values have to refer to the `global` scale.

 #### CoefficientForLinearAdsorptionOnMacrophytes

-The coefficient for the linear adsorption of the substance on macrophytes.
 `CoefficientForLinearAdsorptionOnMacrophytes` expects its values to be of type `float`.
 The physical unit of the `CoefficientForLinearAdsorptionOnMacrophytes` input values is `l/kg`.
 Values have to refer to the `global` scale.